Vyral/base-template/_posts/2020-05-01-the-pandemic-hasnt-stopped-our-level-of-service.md

   - Real Estate
 excerpt: >-
-  The Sokoler Team is here for you every step of the way, even if those steps look quite different than what we’re all used to.
+  The Sokoler Team is here for you every step of the way, even if those steps looks quite different than what we’re all used to.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Bob+Sokoler/The+Pandemic+Hasnt+Stopped+Our+Level+of+Service.mp4
 pullquote: